That's why we all need to do everything we can to prevent the spread of the illness.

 Getting your free flu vaccination

-If you're one of our employees who has been identified as being eligible to receive a free flu vaccination then you now have two ways of getting it.
+If you're one of our employees who has been identified as being eligible to receive a free flu vaccination then you now have several ways of getting it.

 This year we're working with local pharmacies to offer free flu vaccinations.
 You'll need to bring your Derbyshire County Council ID badge with you in order to get the free jab.

-To find pharmacies that are taking part in the scheme please see the 'Accredited pharmacies for flu vaccine' document.
+To find pharmacies that are taking part in the scheme please see the 'Accredited pharmacies for flu vaccine' document attached to this page.